vincentvii6/homebrewhub/README.md

-This is the README file for CodeLou project.
+This project is a website for Code Louisville that will be a resource for homebrewers to learn and share with others.